Where to Get Immunized

 - AITC Immunization and Travel Clinic.
 AITC is a non-profit, fee-for-service clinic that is part of the Dept. of Public Health.
 AITC nurses are vaccine and travel medicine experts, and spend 1-on-1 time with every client.
 Vaccines are administered safely and correctly, in a pleasant, bright, Civic Center clinic.
 Most adult vaccinations are given on a walk-in basis, and wait time is usually brief.
 For persons requiring vaccines for international travel, an appointment is required, as the nurse will spend 30-40 minutes with travel health clients making sure they have all the needed information.

 - Pharmacies.
 These locations usually offer vaccines on a walk-in basis for a fee.
-Check out the IMMUNITY campaign to find a pharmacy in your neighborhood that offers vaccines.
+Check out the Health Map Vaccine Finder to locate a pharmacy or drop-in clinic in your neighborhood that offers vaccines.

 - Hepatitis A and Hepatitis B, and Flu, vaccines are available for free or low cost in many San Francisco locations.